opencv/opencv/modules/imgproc/doc/geometric_transformations.rst

 The result is also a
 :math:`2 \times 3` matrix of the same type as ``M`` .

-.. index:: remap

-.. _remap:

 remap
 -----
+Applies a generic geometrical transformation to an image.

 .. ocv:function:: void remap( InputArray src, OutputArray dst, InputArray map1, InputArray map2, int interpolation, int borderMode=BORDER_CONSTANT, const Scalar& borderValue=Scalar())

-    Applies a generic geometrical transformation to an image.

     :param src: Source image.